Three bills in U.S. House would ban offshore, Arctic drilling

 Oil and gas interests opposed the bills, saying that bans only increase U.S. dependency on foreign oil.

-“Congress should reject these bills, which would only outsource energy production to countries like Saudi Arabia and Russia, and instead stand up American energy produced with American values,” Tim Charters, a vice president at the National Ocean Industries Association, said before the House began voting on the measures.
+“Congress should reject these bills, which would only outsource energy production to countries like Saudi Arabia and Russia, and instead stand up American energy produced with American values,” said Tim Charters, a vice president at the National Ocean Industries Association.

 The House was expected to vote on Thursday on a bill sponsored by Representative Jared Huffman, a California Democrat, to stop the Trump administration from opening the Alaska’s Arctic National Wildlife Refuge (ANWR) to drilling.